Tony Van Bridge

 Valentine Anthony Neil "Tony Van" Bridge CM (28 May 1917 – 20 December 2004) was a British television and theatre actor and director.

 Early life

-Bridge was born in London and first appeared as a child actor at the age of ten, and enrolled aged 19 at the Royal Academy of Dramatic Art.
+Bridge was born in London, the son of Arthur Stanley Bridge, a lighterage contractor, and his wife Edith Christina Maud Drane.
+His grandfather, Arthur Bridge, was a coal merchant.
+He first appeared as a child actor at the age of ten, and enrolled aged 19 at the Royal Academy of Dramatic Art.